OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-28.md

 ## Matthew 28:10

-Then Jesus said to them, “Do not be afraid.
-Go and tell My brothers to go to Galilee; there they will see Me.”
+Jesus reassured them, “Do not be afraid.
+Go and inform My brothers to go to Galilee; there they will see Me.”

 ---